Jonathan Bennett (philosopher)

-Jonathan Francis Bennett (17 February 1930 – 31 March 2024) was a philosopher of language and metaphysics, specialist of Kant's philosophy and a historian of early modern philosophy.
+Jonathan Francis Bennett (17 February 1930 – 31 March 2024) was a philosopher, a specialist in Kant's work, and a historian of early modern philosophy.
 He had New Zealand citizenship by birth and later acquired UK and Canadian citizenship.

 Life and education

 Jonathan Bennett was born in Greymouth, New Zealand, to Francis Oswald Bennett and Pearl Allan Brash Bennett.
 His father was a doctor and his mother a homemaker.
 He read philosophy at the University of Canterbury (formerly Canterbury University College) and was awarded his M.A. there in 1953.
 He then went to the University of Oxford where he was a member of Magdalen College, Oxford.
 He obtained his BPhil in 1955.

 He and his wife (Gillian Bennett) share two children (Sara Fox-Laforest (nee Bennett) and Guy Bennett) and six grandchildren.
 Gillian Bennett was herself a professional psychologist.
-The pair eventually retired to British Columbia, Canada where Jonathan Bennett continued his work online on Early Modern Texts - a source utilized by numerous post-secondary students in support of their course work.
+The pair eventually retired to British Columbia, Canada where Jonathan Bennett continued his work online on Early Modern Texts – a source utilized by numerous post-secondary students in support of their course work.